scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         use Alt-Ctl-Shift instead.
     -   Reorganized the prefs dlg.
     -   Made FontInfo non-modal.
-    -   Added a default icon for all fontforge's windows & dlgs.
+    -   Added a default icon for all websharpstudios's windows & dlgs.

 -   06-Dec-2002
-    -   Fixed a problem where FontForge still picked bad fonts sometimes.
+    -   Fixed a problem where websharpstudios still picked bad fonts sometimes.
     -   Typo in format spec for character windows
     -   At Werner's suggestion: